vittoriofortino84/EDTOX/README.md

 - The compounds with the maximum Jaccard distance with EDCs will be seleceted as negative controls (decoys).

 #### 1_5_ToxCast_dictionaries.R
-- Input: hitc_Matrix_190226.csv from ToxCast 3.1 https://www.epa.gov/chemical-research/exploring-toxcast-data-downloadable-data
+- **Input**: hitc_Matrix_190226.csv from ToxCast 3.1 https://www.epa.gov/chemical-research/exploring-toxcast-data-downloadable-data
-- Input: DSSTox_Identifiers_and_CASRN.xlsx from ToxCast 3.1 https://www.epa.gov/chemical-research/exploring-toxcast-data-downloadable-data
+- **Input**: DSSTox_Identifiers_and_CASRN.xlsx from ToxCast 3.1 https://www.epa.gov/chemical-research/exploring-toxcast-data-downloadable-data
-- Output: Hitcall list of ToxCast and dictionary of endpoints target genes
+- **Output**: Hitcall list of ToxCast and dictionary of endpoints target genes
-- Needed libraries:
+- **Needed libraries**:
 - Preparation of a dictionary for ToxCast target genes and their corresponding endpoints.
 - Conversion of ToxCast DSSTox_Identifiers to CAS registry identifiers and preparation of the final Hitcall list for ToxCast.